Portuguese Water Dog Shedding

 Best Brushes & Tools

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Portuguese Water Dogs have particular requirements based on their medium size, minimal shedding level, and genetic predispositions to hip dysplasia and progressive retinal atrophy.
+Three variables drive daily care for Portuguese Water Dogs: their medium size, their minimal shedding level, and their breed-associated risk of hip dysplasia and progressive retinal atrophy.

 Reducing Shed Hair